-CPR C recertification--In order to take this quick recert, you must have taken a full SFA, EFA or CPR within the last 3 years and the certificate is still valid while you take the quick recert course.
+CPR C recertification--In order to take this quick recert, you must have taken a full SFA, EFA or CPR course within the last 3 years and the certificate is still valid while you take the quick recert course.
 You must provide proof that you took a full course previously and that your certificate has not expired on the day of your quick recert course.
 You must alternate the quick recert and full course.
 You can always take the full course every time if you wish to do so.
 This is mandated by WSIB.
-There is no quick recert CPR A for a for a strange reason so full CPR A must be taken.
+There is no quick recert CPR A for a strange reason so full CPR A must be taken.

 Basic Life Support recertification--BLS is good for one year.
 In order to take the BLS quick recert, you must have a valid BLS certificate or CPR HCP certificate.
 If you have a valid EFA BLS or SFA BLS certificate, you also qualify to take the BLS quick recert.
 You can continue to take the BLS quick recert as long as you do not allow your certificate to expire.
 If your certificate expired, you need to take the full BLS course.